''Happiness equals health, health equals happiness''

 Dogs are descendent from the grey wolf, the wolves diet consists of primarily a carnivorous diet from the prey they catch.
 They receive most of their nutrients from eating meat, bones, and organs.
 They will also eat plant material, berries, and grasses.

 Below you will learn the reasons why we choose to provide our dogs with a balanced BARF (Biologically appropriate raw foods) diet and get an inside look at our meal plan.
-BEAU BELLE BULLDOGS has had great success in the overall condition and health of our dogs by feeding a BARF diet, however we strongly encourage everyone to do their own research and choose a diet that they are most comfortable feeding.
+BEAU BELLE BULLDOGS has had great success in the overall condition and health of our dogs by feeding a BARF diet.

 The following are the differences we have personally noticed in our dogs, along with other reasons why we feed BARF.